Angle: Signed angles

-In three-dimensional geometry, "clockwise" and "anticlockwise" have no absolute meaning, so the direction of positive and negative angles must be defined in terms of an orientation, which is typically defined by a normal vector passing through the angle's vertex and perpendicular to the plane in which the rays of the angle lie.
+In three-dimensional geometry, "clockwise" and "anticlockwise" have no absolute meaning, so the direction of positive and negative angles must be defined in terms of an orientation, which is typically determined by a normal vector passing through the angle's vertex and perpendicular to the plane in which the rays of the angle lie.

 In navigation, bearings or azimuth are measured relative to north.
 By convention, viewed from above, bearing angles are positive clockwise, so a bearing of 45° corresponds to a north-east orientation.
 Negative bearings are not used in navigation, so a north-west orientation corresponds to a bearing of 315°.